Starting at the castle, passing the Black Rabbit pub and wetlands, ends at a tea room and return by train.

-Features harbourside villages Bosham and Itchenor, plus a short ferry crossing and walk by Chichester Ship Canal.
+Features harbourside villages Bosham and Itchenor, plus short ferry crossing and walk by Chichester Ship Canal.

 A short stroll around Bracklesham Bay with its wind-surfers and dunes.